MØ: 2015–2017: When I Was Young EP, and more collaborations

 On 1 October 2015, it was announced that the first single from MØ's upcoming second studio album, "Kamikaze", produced by Diplo, would be released on 15 October 2015.
 On 14 October, the single made its world premiere on a BBC Radio 1 segment hosted by Annie Mac before the studio version was released the following day.
 "Kamikaze" charted in Denmark, the United Kingdom, Australia and Belgium.
 On 13 May 2016, "Final Song", the second single from MØ's second album, was released and also made its world premiere on the same radio segment hosted by Mac.
 The song was co-written with Swedish singer Noonie Bao and English singer MNEK.
 It became MØ's first top 40 single as a lead artist in the United Kingdom, with the song reaching number 14 on the UK Singles Chart.

-On 22 July 2016, Major Lazer released the single "Cold Water" which features Canadian singer Justin Bieber and MØ, marking the fourth time she has worked with Lazer.
+On 22 July, Major Lazer released the single "Cold Water" which features Canadian singer Justin Bieber and MØ.
 In the United States, "Cold Water" debuted at number two on the Billboard Hot 100, becoming MØ's second top 10 and her third top 40 single.
-It is also her highest-charting single in the United States.
-MØ is the highest-charting Danish act along with Jørgen Ingmann ("Apache") and Lukas Graham ("7 Years"), who all reached number two on the Billboard Hot 100.
-In the United Kingdom, "Cold Water" debuted at number one on the UK Singles Chart.
-The song became MØ's first number-one single, and she is only the fourth Danish act to reach number one in the UK.
-Additionally, it is the first time two Danish acts have reached number one in the same year (with the other being Lukas Graham's "7 Years").
+It is also her highest-charting single in the United States, and she is the highest-charting Danish act along with Jørgen Ingmann ("Apache").
+In the United Kingdom, "Cold Water" debuted at number one on the UK Singles Chart; it is the first time two Danish acts have reached number one in the same year, with the other being Lukas Graham's song, "7 Years".